 HABC will implement these program efficiencies upon approval of the FY 2024 MTW Annual Plan and upon completion of applicable procedures, forms, and letters.
-At implementation, existing participants who have port-outs or moves in process will continue to have their transactions processed.
-HABC will provide advance notification to all voucher holders of the change in port-out and moves policy.
-Full implementation is anticipated in January 2025.

 HABC will utilize internal reporting systems to collect and analyze data on the number of households impacted and the time savings impact.
-The metrics below reflect implementation of this activity for only a partial year and, as such, benchmarks reflect less time savings than anticipated when the activity has been in effect for a full year.